 Covid-19 Safety in Puerto Rico

 Like most global destinations, Puerto Rico continues to grapple with the effects of the covid-19 pandemic.
-Fortunately, the Puerto Rican government has led a widely lauded effort to increase the vaccination rate to one of the highest in the United States as of fall 2021.
+Fortunately, the Puerto Rican government has led a widely lauded effort to increase the vaccination rate to one of the highest in the United States.

 Travelers can enter Puerto Rico either by providing proof of vaccination or by presenting a negative COVID antigen test or PCR test not older than 72 hours.

-You’ll have to present proof of vaccination to enter restaurants, concert halls, and theaters.
+Puerto Rico used to require proof of vaccination to enter restaurants, concert halls, and theaters.
+As of March, 2022, those requirements are also dropped (at least at the island level).
 I recommend following the Health Department of Puerto Rico Website and the CDC to keep up to date with the evolving situation of the country.

 Crime in Puerto Rico